DarrenBro/rock-paper-scissors-ai/README.md

 3. We'll re-train its output layers for our 3 new categories

 # Steps we'll generally follow to create this ai
-1. Collecting data - gathering images from our own web camera
+1. Collecting data - gathering images from your own web camera
 2. Creating a Neural Network & Training the model
 3. Test the model
-4. Deploy model into a web app to easily let users plays.
+4. Play the game!

 # Step 0 - Setup
 1. git clone / download this project